 April 30th: STArt Art Show @Davis Firehall

 2 hour delay for professional development:

 2016-2017 BUS ROUTES

 Check out the new Superintendent's Advisory Council page for information

-**Transfer Information: Any student wishing to transfer into/out of Tucker County Schools for the 2015-2016 school year must have board approval from both counties.
+**Transfer Information: Any student wishing to transfer into/out of Tucker County Schools for each school year must have board approval from both counties.
 Please fill out the transfer application found on the parent tab and return it to the BOE office.
 This must be done annually.